-St Mary's follows the 'Letters and Sounds' programme for teaching phonics.
-Phonics is taught in discrete daily lessons and is continually reinforced in English and Guided reading sessions.
-Phonics activities are practical, engaging and varied to ensure all learners are engaged and making progress.
+St Mary's follows the 'Little Wandle revised Letters and Sounds' programme for teaching phonics.
+Phonics is taught in discrete daily lessons through 'Foundations in Phonics' in Nursery and 'Phase 2 Phonics' at the beginning of Reception.
+Guided reading sessions follow on from the phonics lessons and children learn to read books closely matched to their Phonics knowledge.

+In continuous provision children have access to phonics activities which are practical, engaging and varied to ensure all learners are engaged and making progress.